-4.1 Architecture
+4.1 Architecture of the solution

-The architecture of the work described in this thesis is illustrated in Figure 4.1
+The architecture of the solution described in this thesis is illustrated in Figure 4.1

 In this tool, there exists two multiple ways to define a proposal, and each provide the same functionality, they only differ in syntax and writing-method.
-One can either write the definition in JSTQL which utilizes Langium to parse the language, or one can use a JSON definition, which is more friendly as an API or people more familiar with JSON definitions.
+One can either write the definition in JSTQL , or one can use the program API with JSTQL-SH , which is more friendly for programs to interact with.